 Seopjikoji is also known for its horses that you can admire grazing on the grass but also for its fields of rapeseed flowers.
 It makes this trail even more beautiful and relaxing.

 We then approached a strange little house decorated with sweets.
 It is actually a coffee shop and museum.
-Unfortunately it is quite an ugly building.
-It was even close when we got there, so we couldn’t even visit what’s inside.
+Unfortunately, it is quite an ugly building.
+It was even close when we got there, so we couldn’t even visit what was inside.

 Most people would then turn back after the lighthouse.
 However, you can continue and go around the entire island, which we did.

-Go to one of the most stunning cafe in Jeju
+6. Go to one of the most stunning cafes in Jeju

 This place also hosts a museum (Genius Loci and Bonte Museum), the experience is surely extraordinary.